No items found.

 One of the most common examples is suspicion that you or your client will exaggerate the extent of injury to get more money.

-A juror who is skeptical of personal injury cases and expects some shenanigans from the plaintiff will see a ‘gotcha’ moment when the defense shows surveillance film or social media posts of your client being active, when in fact the films or pictures are completely consistent with your client’s testimony.
+A juror who is skeptical of personal injury cases and expects some shenanigans from the plaintiff will see a ‘gotcha' moment when the defense shows surveillance film or social media posts of your client being active when, in fact, the films or pictures are completely consistent with your client's testimony.
 An unbiased juror would react, “So what?
-The plaintiff never said she couldn’t smile or go on walks.”
+The plaintiff never said she couldn't smile or go on walks.”

-When the juror who thinks of motorcycle riders as thrill-seeking maniacs hears the defendant say, “The plaintiff was trying to slingshot around me,” he is likely to give that testimony more weight than that of the plaintiff, who says the defendant cut him off while he was driving safely within his own lane.
-An unbiased juror would put all the pieces together and conclude the defendant’s story makes no sense.
+When the juror who thinks of motorcycle riders as thrill-seeking maniacs hears witnesses for the defendant say, “The plaintiff was trying to slingshot around me,” he is likely to give that testimony more weight than that of the plaintiff, who says the defendant cut him off while he was driving safely within his own lane.
+An unbiased juror would put all the pieces together and conclude the defendant's story makes no sense.

 The truth is very few can put their bias aside and keep it away, not when there is conflicting evidence and one side's evidence is aligned with those bias-based negative expectations.